CodingJacky/paiHotels/README.md

 # paiHotels
-Its a hotel booking website where we can browse and book the most suitable hotel for us by using various filters
+Its a hotel booking website where we can browse and book the most suitable hotel for us by using various filters, Also all booking information is stored in cloud , to be accessed from anywhere

 # STEPS FOR EXECUTION